metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

 #### Register your Metabase service

 Now, it's time to register our Metabase service with `systemd` so it will start up at system boot.
-We'll also ensure our log file is created and owned by the unprivileged user our service runs the `metabase.jar` as.
+Note that logging is automatically managed for you through the systemd journal.

-    # ensure our metabase script is executable
+    # reload systemd daemon to ensure it is aware of our new service
-    $ sudo chmod +x /etc/init.d/metabase

-    # create the log file we declared in /etc/init.d/metabase
-    $ sudo touch /var/log/metabase.log

-    # ensure unprivileged deploy user owns log (or it won't be able to write)
-    $ sudo chown <your_deploy_user>:<your_deploy_user> /var/log/metabase.log
+    $ sudo systemctl daemon-reload

-    # add to default services
+    # tell systemd to start metabase on boot
+    $ sudo systemctl enable metabase.service

+    # start metabase right now
-    $ sudo update-rc.d metabase defaults
+    $ sudo systemctl start metabase.service

 #### That's it!

 Now, whenever you need to start, stop, or restart Metabase, all you need to do is:

-    $ sudo service metabase start
+    $ sudo systemctl start metabase.service
-    $ sudo service metabase stop
+    $ sudo systemctl stop metabase.service
-    $ sudo service metabase restart
+    $ sudo systemctl restart metabase.service

+To view metabase logs, use the journalctl command:

+    # view the most recent 1000 log entries for the metabase service
+    $ journalctl -u metabase.service -n 1000